Summer Camp FAQs

-Before Jan 1, the deposit is $127.50.
-From Jan 1-April 30, the deposit is $200.
+There is a 30% reservation deposit due.
 After May 1, the camp must be paid for in full.
 Final payment of the remaining tuition is due May 1 for any camps booked prior to May 1.

 Is there a waiting list for camps that are full?